Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 3. Leaders

-Subsequently, this position was held by:
+This position was subsequently held by:

 • Alexei Tolstoy (from 1936 to 1938); the actual leadership until 1941 was carried out by general secretary SP USSR Vladimir Stavsky